What Is a Bug Out Bag?

+Tarp or Tent.
 Shelter from the weather is absolutely vital to survival.
-The best options for shelter that you can pack in a bug out bag are either a tarp or small tent.
+The best options for shelter that you can pack in a bug out bag are a tarp or small tent.

+Clothing.
 Clothing appropriate to your plans and to the local weather conditions will help keep you warm and dry.
 In the UK, it’s always a great idea to include waterproof coat and trousers in your bug out bag.
 Getting wet can be a threat to your survival and should be avoided if possible.

 Water & Hydration

-Your kit should include not only clean, fresh water, but also a means to purify and clean water that you can obtain from other sources such as streams and collected rainfall.
+Water Purification.
+Your kit should include not only clean, fresh water, but also a means to purify and clean water.
+You can then use water from other sources such as streams and collected rainfall.
 There are various methods to purify water, including boiling, filtration, and chemical purification, each with their advantages and disadvantages.
 Boiling water is simple with a fire and container that you can use to boil water.

 Food and Cooking

-The best food to keep in your bug out bag will not take up much space, not be too heavy, will last a long time in storage, and will be easy to prepare.
+Food.
+The best food to keep in your bug out bag will not take up much space or be too heavy.
+It also needs to last a long time in storage, and will be easy to prepare.
 Food in cans or jars lasts a long time, but adds a lot of weight, so is not ideal for a bug out bag.

-If you have the means to start a fire, then with a little extra equipment you also have the means to heat food and water.
-A mess tin and a spoon allow you to cook over a fire, and you can use the mess tin to eat too.
+Cooking Equipment.
+If you have the means to start a fire, then you also have the means to heat food and water.
+A mess tin and spoon allow you to cook over a fire, and you can use them to eat too.